NethermindEth/entro/docs/source/UniswapV3Pool.rst

     1. Fetching the pool's immutable parameters & state (1-3 seconds and ~20 RPC Calls)
     2. Fetching the Initialized Ticks:
         a.
-Search Tick Bitmap (~120 queries on pool with 60 tick spacing.  ~700 on pool with 10 tick spacing5).
+Search Tick Bitmap (~120 queries on pool with 60 tick spacing.  ~700 on pool with 10 tick spacing).

 .. code-block:: python